Day 1: Dar es Salaam to Mikumi National Park

 - Airport Arrival/Departure Meet and Greets at the airport

-- On safari – Vehicles equipped with ice chest with mineral water, wildlife guidebook, karibuni welcome packet with useful information for all guests
+- On safari – Vehicles equipped with ice chest with mineral water, wildlife guidebook, karibuni welcome packet with useful information for all guests.
+Assistance with photography using your own camera, if requested

 - Government taxes, VAT and service charges relating to accommodation and included meals